4 out of 5 adults (81%)* have changed their habits to pay for rises in the cost of living.

 Draw up a budget

 Drawing up a weekly or monthly budget will help you get your finances under control.
-There are plenty of templates online to get you started, like MoneyHelper or Money Saving Expert budget planners.
+There are plenty of templates online to get you started, like the MoneyHelper budget planner.

-Alternatively, budgeting apps can also be used to plan what you want to spend and keep track of it.
+Alternatively, you can also use budgeting apps to plan what you want to spend and keep track of it.
 There are plenty available, including Money Dashboard and Moneyhub.

 See if you can pay less interest

 If you owe money on an expensive credit card, it may be worth considering whether you can transfer the balance to a credit card charging 0% interest.
-Although these cards are interest free, you will normally be charged a balance transfer fee of between 1% and 3% of the amount you transfer.
+Although these cards are interest free, you will normally be charged a balance transfer fee of up to 3% of the amount you transfer.
 Because you won’t be charged interest on your balance, more of your money can go to repaying what you owe.

 These cards aren’t right for everyone, and it’s important to make sure you can pay off your balance by the time the 0% interest deal runs out.
 It may also affect your credit score, especially if you do it multiple times.